 - Oldest tree (4700+ years) = Great Basin Bristlecone Pine (Pinus longaeva)

 Although conifers have been taken over in modern times by the abundance and diversity of flowering plants, they are still incredibly important for industry and the planet.
 The boreal forests that grow across Russia, Canada, and Scandinavia are our most important resource to combat carbon pollution.
 These trees work year round to clean our air, encompassing about 29% of the world's forest cover, they are our largest biome aside from the oceans.
-Economically these trees represent about 45% of the lumber industry.
-The paper industry also depends on them as it is generally made from wood chips- the scraps of lumber that is cut into boards for furniture and construction.
+Economically, these trees represent about 45% of the lumber industry.
+Paper is made from wood chips- the scraps of lumber that are cut into boards for furniture and construction.
 Conifers also make turpentine, amber, gin, and Christmas trees!

-All conifer leaves are designed to minimize water loss with their skinny shape, plus their stoma can stay closed in dry or cold conditions.
+All conifer leaves (some call them needles) are designed to minimize water loss with their skinny shape, plus their stoma can stay closed in dry or cold conditions.
 The darker green of their leaves helps them attract and retain light in dark winter conditions.
 Some trees, like the cypress, larch, and dawn redwood are called false conifers because their leaves turn orange and fall off before winter.

 Socrates drank hemlock poison to defend his ideals, but poison kills slowly.
 So intoxicated and exhausted his last words were merely, "Crito, we owe a cock to Asclepius.
 Pay it and do not neglect it."